OmarKhaled10/Vodafone-Assessment/README.md

   3) By running the TestRunner , The 2 Scenarios are executed.

 - Extent Report:
-  The report is automatically generated and also could be found under API Automatio Assessment directory.
+  The report is automatically generated and also could be found under Web Automation Assessment directory.

 - Video Link:
 https://screenrec.com/share/ik9mDol27q